19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(ii) qualifying debt securities issued during the period from 17th February 2006 to 31st December 2018 (both dates inclusive);
+(ii) qualifying debt securities issued during the period from 17th February 2006 to 31st December 2023 (both dates inclusive);

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

 (g) gains or profits derived on or after 27th February 2004 from the disposal of debentures, stocks, shares, bonds or notes issued by supranational bodies;

-(h) prepayment fee, redemption premium and break cost from qualifying debt securities issued during the period from 15th February 2007 to 31st December 2018 (both dates inclusive); and
+(h) prepayment fee, redemption premium and break cost from qualifying debt securities issued during the period from 15th February 2007 to 31st December 2023 (both dates inclusive); and

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

 (i) such other income directly attributable to qualifying debt securities issued on or after a prescribed date, as may be prescribed by regulations,

-which do not form part of the statutory income of the designated unit trust by virtue of section 35(12A) shall be deemed to be income of the unit holder if he is not a foreign investor.
+which do not form part of the statutory income of the designated unit trust by virtue of section 35(12) shall be deemed to be income of the unit holder if he is not a foreign investor.

 [49/2004; 11/2005; 7/2007; 53/2007; 34/2008; 11/2013; 19/2013]

 [Act 37 of 2014 wef 01/09/2014]

 [Act 2 of 2016 wef 01/06/2015]

+[Act 45 of 2018 wef 12/11/2018]

 (20B) If —